-Overview

-Recruitment for WCAP Early Childhood Program is a systematic process, which utilizes the Community Assessment to target recruitment areas.
+Overview: Recruitment for WCAP Early Childhood Program is a systematic process, which utilizes the Community Assessment to target recruitment areas.
 Intentional recruitment strategies are implemented to identify children most in need of Head Start services.
 Intentional recruitment activities are implemented to support enrollment of children experiencing homelessness, in DHHS custody, and children with diagnosed disabilities.
 Expanded recruitment strategies are implemented for options that serve mixed socio-economic groups.
+The Family Services Manager holds primary responsibility for managing recruitment.
 The program will engage in a cycle of continuous recruitment and monitoring within the service area to: